 Maine's certified nurse-midwives (CNMs) have been delivering babies and caring for Maine women since 1974.
 Today there are approximately 75 CNMs in Maine with over 29 different practices located throughout the state with CNMs having delivery privileges in 22 different hospitals.
 State statistics show that nurse-midwifery births are growing, with CNMs doing 19.
 6% (1,966) of Maine births in 2004.
 Most of these births are in hospitals or birthing centers.
 Our goal is to offer high quality compassionate care, help you make informed choices and get individualized health care that is safe, supportive, and satisfying.
 Maine's CNMs provide care in a variety of settings: homes, health clinics, private offices, hospitals, and birthing centers.
 Sometimes they work for hospitals, physician practices, or have their own practices.
 We have CNMs that teach at the University or precept medical students and others that combine other disciplines with nurse-midwifery like nutrition, lactation consulting, herbology, family nursing, or surgical assisting.

-Nurse-midwives specialize in providing routine women's health care from puberty to menopause and are authorized to provide primary care.
-Services generally include physical exams, family planning & gynecological exams, checking for STD's, peri- and menopausal management.
-They also care for women through pregnancy, labor and birth including newborn care and breastfeeding support.
-In Maine Nurse-midwives can offer prescription medications and order lab work or imaging as needed.
-They work collaboratively within the medical community to make referrals or consultations with doctors, therapists, or social agencies as needed.
+Nurse-midwives specialize in providing women's health care from puberty to menopause and are authorized to provide primary care.
+Nurse-midwifery services generally include annual physical exams; family planning; gynecological exams; treating infections; peri and menopausal management; care through pregnancy, labor and birth; newborn care and breastfeeding support.
+In Maine Nurse-midwives can prescribe medication, order lab tests or imaging as needed.
+They work collaboratively within the medical community to make referrals and consultations with doctors, therapists, or social agencies as needed.